lifelike/countersheetsextension/README.md

 Installation
 ------------

-You need Inkscape 0.92 installed.
+You need Inkscape 0.92 or later installed.

 Copy countersheet.py, and countersheet.inx to where Inkscape looks for extensions.
 On my Mac and Linux computers this is in